 - Support gender equality by introducing additional methods of distribution that are easily accessible by women and disadvantaged groups in society

-- Improve access to seeds such as desmodium, napier grass and brachiaria by strengthening local production and distribution systems, including the formation of a new private seed firm
+- Improve access to seeds such as desmodium, napier grass and brachiaria by strengthening local production and distribution systems

 - Improve access by small-scale farmers to markets for agricultural products